The Dangers of Buying into Beauty Trends

 Staying on trend is an important part of many people’s lives and the beauty standards of today have amplified the pressure to keep up.
 With constant access to social media, there is more time and an incentive to compare yourself to others online.
 This has resulted in a surge of dangerous beauty trends that are claimed to improve your image and overall self-confidence.

 There has been a recent trend circulating on social media platforms like TikTok and YouTube, which has concerned many cosmetic surgeons around the world.
 It is one of the newer trends circulating online and involves the use of Hyaluron pens.

-This device uses pressurised air to quickly insert fillers into your body.
+This device uses pressurised air to quickly insert fillers into parts of your body.
 Hyaluron pens were originally used for insulin, however people are now sharing tutorials on how to use the device to plump up lips at home.

 What are Lip Fillers?

 Dermal fillers have become increasingly popular over the years, claiming to increase self confidence.
-At Suffolk Breast Practice, we understand how social platforms can make such an impact on people’s lives, however as responsible surgeon it is our duty to explain that no clinical procedures should be performed at home.
+At Suffolk Breast Practice, we understand how social platforms can make such an impact on people’s lives, however as responsible surgeons it is our duty to explain that no clinical procedures should be performed at home.

 The Risks of At-Home Lip Fillers

 When it comes to paying for cosmetic surgery, you are paying for more than the procedure itself.
-Aside from surgeons’ years of professional training, you are also getting real medical advice, experience and most importantly, the correct sterilised equipment.
+Aside from a surgeon’s years of professional training, you are also getting real medical advice, experience and most importantly, the correct sterilised equipment.
 Filler procedures are much more complex than simply inserting the filler.